Thursday, April 2, 2026

 “Do this in memory of me.”

-That moment did not end in that upper room.
+That moment did not end in the upper room.

 It continues every time we come to Mass.